 Toby is a partner in the law firm of McDermott Will & Emery LLP and is based in the Firm's Boston office.
 He focuses his practice on all aspects of intellectual property law, both U.S. and international.

-Joanne is Vice-President of the Academy, was publisher and editor of Inventors Digest magazine, and President of the United Inventors Association of the United States of America.
+Joanne is President of the Academy, was publisher and editor of Inventors Digest magazine, and President of the United Inventors Association of the United States of America.
 Joanne is active in informing the invention community about proposed changes in the U.S. patent system and has been instrumental in rallying inventors to speak up and make their voices heard in Congress.

 Fred retired from the United States Marine Corps in 2001.
 Fred last served as the Deputy Commandant for Aviation, Headquarters, Marine Corps, Washington, D.C.
 Personal decorations included: the Distinguished Service Medal; The Legion of Merit with three gold stars in lieu of second through fourth awards; the Distinguished Flying Cross with gold star in lieu of second award; the Purple Heart; the Air Medal with Single Mission Award and 76 Strike/Flight Awards; Navy Commendation Medal with Combat "V"; and the Navy Achievement Medal.